robertspeta/launch_month/README.md

 # launch_month
 Analysis of data by month

-ANALYSIS METHODS
+ANALYSIS METHOD:

-PANDAS  -
+USING PANDAS  -
-Saved Google spreadsheet as a CSV file, and imported CSV file, read and loaded into a dataframe.
+I saved the Google spreadsheet as a CSV file, and imported, read and loaded .csb file into a dataframe.
 Created new columns "month" and "month_year" for counts and comparisons.
 Observation: October is the month when the highest percentage of clients are contacted.
 Conclusion: October is the best month to launch.